Patrick Sercu: Professional career

 After the Olympics, professional life and also increasingly the road races beckoned for Sercu.
 Super team Solo–Superia, which also included Eddy Merckx, Rik Van Looy and Rik Van Steenbergen, brought in the West-Fleming.

 While on the road he still lacked power and speed, on the track he was increasingly successful.
 Between 1965 and 1969, he won two more golds and two more silver medals at the World Sprint Championships, each time after a duel with his Italian rival Giuseppe Beghetto.

 He was also an instant winner in the Six Days.
 With Eddy Merckx at his side, he won his first of 11 Six Days in Ghent in 1965.
 Until the early 1980s, Sercu would remain the uncrowned king of the Six Days.

 With 88 final victories, Sercu leads the eternal rankings.
 "It's Merckx's fault there weren't more", he later said jokingly.
 After all, Merckx could not ride a full winter programme due to his busy schedule.

 Gradually, Sercu began to find his feet on the road as well.
 In 1970, he rode his first major tour, the Giro, and took his first stage win.
 Twelve more stage wins in the Italian Tour would follow in the following years.

 By the mid-1970s, Sercu had become one of the most renowned sprinters in the peloton.
 In his first participation in the Tour at the age of 30, he snatched 3 stages as well as the green jersey.
 Three years later, he would bring his total in the Tour to six stage wins.
 By then, he had already won the overall classification of another stage race Giro di Sardegna in 1970, and the points classification of the Critérium du Dauphiné and La Méditerranée in 1977.

 Retirement

 Patrick Sercu retired from competitions in 1983.
 He became organizer of six days events and omniums all over the world, and director of the Six Days of Ghent and the former Six Days of Hasselt.
 After a few years with unstable health, Sercu died on 19 April 2019, aged 74.

+Riding Style

+Sercu had the special quality not only to have a very fast sprint, but he could also maintain that top speed for a long time.
+He celebrated his greatest success there with one kilometer time trial, where he often outwitted the stockier, more explosive types in a long sprint.
+It earned him the world records in the shorter distances.
+Moreover, everything seemed to come very easily to him, often to the chagrin of his opponents.
+With his unequalled recuperation ability, he was able to participate in more than ten six-days in a winter season.
+In the years that he combined the track with the road, he competed in more than 200 races every year.

+The six-day combination with Eddy Merckx was a success.
+Merckx was able to maintain a high, constant pace for a long time, while Sercu often finished it off with his final sprint.